hpi-dhc/PharMe/docs/GLOSSARY.md

   "Rx concept unique identifier".</dd>

   <dt>Indication</dt>
-  <dd>Defines the reason a drug is used, e.g. fever for ibuprofen.</dd>
+  <dd>Defines the reason a medication is used, e.g. fever for ibuprofen.</dd>
 </dl>

 ## Biomedical terms